onflow/flow-go/DEVELOPMENT.md

 * Deployment branches, `master` containing a runnable snapshot of the most recent development state and feature branches are intuitively exactly what you would expect without further flow-specific context.
 We just _extend_ the common convention by a few edge cases accounting for the upgrade-constraints of a blockchain network:
   * On a specific deployment branch, there can only be non-breaking changes.
-This is to prevent accidents where we roll out new node software incrementally to one node after another, but then discover later that there is some specific case where the two versions don't work together and mainnet halts.
+This is to prevent accidents where we roll out new node software incrementally to one node after another, but then discover later that there is some specific case where the two versions don't work together and network halts.
   * Due to the limitations of upgrades that can be rolled out via HCUs, we have to separate spork-level features.
 That is the scenario we address with long-living feature branches and the spork branch.
 * You may wonder why we don't just use a single spork branch right away.
 So `master` would contain all HCU-compatible upgrades and the spork-branch _in addition_ also the HCU-**in**compatible upgrades.